 Fortunately, it was easy to find it - there's even a comment showing our exact case next to the code, in lines 396-400.
 The problem is that this case is apparently considered an error and is handled as follows:

 Right, but Steve, why?!
-I'd like to know why that restriction was put in place; my intuition tells me that this code was written relatively early in language development, wasn't thought through completely and later nobody wanted to touch it.
+I'd like to know why that restriction was put in place; my intuition tells me that this code was written relatively early in language development and later nobody wanted (or needed) to touch it.
 Well, it at least explains why my initial attempt failed.

 The patch - proper handling of our case